thames31/cat-breed-detector/README.md

 # Information

-The goal of this project is to a CNN (convolutional neural network) that can detect different breeds of cats.
+The goal of this project is to build a CNN (convolutional neural network) that can detect different breeds of cats.
 CNN is a type of Deep Learning neural network specifically used for image classification.
 The trained model could be useful if you encounter a random cat and you would like to identify its breed.

 Presently, the model is trained on only 9 cat breeds but